rsp34/take-home-pay-calculator/learning.md

 - Slower compilation for header libraries
 - Splitting cpp files enables individual units to be compiled.
 - COmpilation units.
-- More than 8-bytes use a pointer.
+- Libraries have a separate include so you can separately give the header files.